FusionCache/docs/docs/index.md

 # Overview

-FusionCache is a cache for storing, searching and retrieving JSON data.
-There are two modes:
+FusionCache is a JSON cache and JSON publish-subscribe server.

+The mode is defined in the configuration file to either object cache, key value cache or publish subscribe server.

 **KeyValue**